openvinotoolkit/model_server/docs/accelerators.md

    --model_path /opt/model --model_name my_model --port 9001 --target_device MYRIAD
    ```

-## Starting docker container with HDDL
+## Starting a Docker Container with HDDL

 In order to run container that is using HDDL accelerator, _hddldaemon_ must
  run on host machine.
 It's required to set up environment
  (the OpenVINO package must be pre-installed) and start _hddldaemon_ on the
  host before starting a container.
 Refer to the steps from [OpenVINO documentation](https://docs.openvinotoolkit.org/2021.4/_docs_install_guides_installing_openvino_docker_linux.html#build_docker_image_for_intel_vision_accelerator_design_with_intel_movidius_vpus).

-To start server with HDDL you can use command similar to:
+To start the server with HDDL device(s) you can use a command similar to the following:

 ```
 docker run --rm -it --device=/dev/ion:/dev/ion -v /var/tmp:/var/tmp -v /opt/model:/opt/model -p 9001:9001 openvino/model_server:latest \